cccties/moodle-theme_chilo/README.md

 ## <a name="no_5_e">Inquiries</a>

-Enter any inquiries, opinions, or requests concernig the software.
+Enter any inquiries, opinions, or requests concernig this software.
 -> [Issues](https://github.com/cccties/moodle-theme_chilo/issues)

 [top↑](#top_e)